anaclumos/extracranial/Research/pages/Better Obsidian.md

 - Aliases Link Consistency with Standard links
   - `Personal Knowledge Management` and `PKM` should act the same.
-  - Not in some weird format like `PKM|Personal Knowledge Management.`
+  - Not in some format like `PKM|Personal Knowledge Management.`
   - At least convert one to another.
 - [[Developing Review Notes for Obsidian]]